 Total construction work done in Australia rose by 2.4 percent quarter-on-quarter in the three months to March 2021, after an upwardly revised 0.4 percent gain in the previous period and beating market consensus of a 2.2 percent growth.
 The pickup was supported by rises in both residential (5.1 percent) and engineering work (2.2 percent).
 On the other hand, non-residential activity fell 1.6 percent.
 Through the year to the first quarter, construction output dropped by 1.8 percent. source: Australian Bureau of Statistics

 Construction Output in Australia averaged 0.78 percent from 1986 until 2021, reaching an all time high of 18 percent in the third quarter of 2017 and a record low of -18.90 percent in the third quarter of 2000.
 This page provides the latest reported value for - Australia Construction Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Construction Output in Australia is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Australia to stand at 1.00 in 12 months time.
-In the long-term, the Australia Construction Output is projected to trend around 0.20 percent in 2020, according to our econometric models.
+Construction Output in Australia is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Construction Output in Australia to stand at 0.50 in 12 months time.
+In the long-term, the Australia Construction Output is projected to trend around 0.70 percent in 2022, according to our econometric models.